benmanns/goworker/README.md

 goworker workers can run alongside Ruby Resque clients so that you can keep all but your most resource-intensive jobs in Ruby.

+## Introduction

+This is a fork of a [bennmans' library goworker](https://github.com/benmanns/goworker).
+I integrated here work from:
+- [Jberlinsky](https://github.com/benmanns/goworker/pull/62) on reporting error stacks to failed queue (replacing lib used to produce stacks)
+- [kerak19](https://github.com/benmanns/goworker/pull/85) on replacing redis.go with go-redis (but using v9 instead of v7)
+- ...

 ## Installation

 To install goworker, use